 Unfortunately for us, he was right.
 More than a year later, we're still battling Covid-19 to varying degrees of success around the globe.
 We were indeed massively underprepared.

 "Not missiles, but microbes"

-Unfortunately for us, the world's nations don't have teams of epidemiologists ready to hit the ground running in their tens of thousands to save the Earth's population, as Gates pointed out.
-Comparing this to the world's armies that are at-the-ready to deploy at any given moment in case of war against other humans, we in fact have very little support if an epidemic were to break out.
+The world's nations don't exactly have teams of epidemiologists ready to hit the ground running to save the Earth's population, as Gates pointed out.
+Comparing this to the world's armies that are ready to deploy at any given moment in case of war against other humans, we in fact have very little support.

-It's disheartening to see just how accurate Gates was back in 2015, as we watch the world scramble to keep a handle on the coronavirus pandemic.
-That said, as Gates mentioned, with current advances in technology and science, the world is coming together to work on the current pandemic and huge numbers of infected people are in fact recovering from the virus, as well as health systems coming closer and closer to finding a vaccine.
+It's disheartening to see just how accurate Gates was back in 2015.
+That said with current advances in technology and science, the world is coming together to work on the current pandemic.
+Additionally, huge numbers of infected people are in fact recovering from the virus and getting vaccinated.

 There's hope, but we must keep this past in mind as we prepare for a safer future.